llvm/llvm-zorg/premerge/post-submit-testing.md

 Each pull request is tested as if it was merged into main, which means the commit underneath the PR is very recent.
 If a premerge run fails, the premerge advisor will find the commit from `main` the PR is being tested on.
-It will then query the Buildbot master using the REST API for the status of that commit.
+It will then query the Buildbot master using the REST API for the status of that commit, or the preceeding commits if testing for the requested commit has not yet completed.
 It can then report the appropriate status to the user.
 Having the status will let the premerge advisor avoid pestering LLVM developers with failures unrelated to their changes.

 ## Alternatives Considered